 The City of Fort Collins keeps a list of approved consultants to provide to any design assistance applicants.
-Property owners shall interview, select and contract with the consultant.
+Property owners shall meet with staff and the potential consultant to discuss the project.
 The City will pay the consultant directly, upon receipt of the plans or report and an itemized invoice.
 Any costs above the $2,000 maximum, or any costs incurred outside of the scope of the program, will be the sole responsibility of the property owner.

 To be included on the approved consultant list, consultants shall meet the following criteria.

 - Be in the design or construction profession, with a specialization in or strong understanding of historic preservation.